dimaa9719/SEPExtremeG/README.md

 Step 1: Click on the Checkout Project from Version Control.
 In Version control choose Git from the drop-down menu.
 Step 2: Then a pop-up box will come.
 Paste the link in the URL and choose your Directory.
 Click on the Clone button and you are done.

+Method 3
+Step 1: Download the ZIP folder.
+Step 2: Download Github Desktop in your machines.
+Step3: Cut and paste the downloaded folder from " Downloads" folder to "Github" folder.
+Find where your github folder.
+Paste the folder inside github folder.
+Step 4: Now open android studio
+Step 5: Click File-> Open -> Select the folder copied to the Github Folder -> Click "OK" Step 6: After project successfully "build" with no errors You can run the project.

 That's all!

 B. Post Requsities